api-platform/schema-generator/README.md

 ### Be ready for the future

 Schema.org improves the interoperability of your applications.
-Used with hypermedia technologies such as [Hydra](http://www.hydra-cg.com/) it's a big step towards the semantic and machine readable web.
+Used with hypermedia technologies such as [Hydra](http://www.hydra-cg.com/) it's a big step towards the semantic and machine-readable web.
 It opens the way to generic web API clients able to extract and process data from any website or app using such technologies.

 ## Documentation